ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-duration-text-hld.md

 ### Risks and Challenges

-Formatting the duration units in the exact way that SLE presents them would require custom logic that differs from what the browser provides natively using APIs like `Intl.Numberformat.format()`.
+Formatting the duration units in the exact way that SLE presents them would require custom logic that differs from what the browser provides natively using APIs like `Intl.NumberFormat.format()`.
 The preference here is to align with current browser behaviors for unit formatting, which includes localization.

 ### Prior Art/Examples